goofynugtz/ranjanrahul.me/README.md

 # Portfolio

-Under development
+Under development.

+# Requirements

-Download .zip and run with live server in VSCode.
+Clone or download .zip and run with `live server` in VSCode.